-This option provides the opportunity for a student to have their case heard before a panel of students, faculty, and staff.
+This option is only available to a student if their case has potential to result in suspension or dismissal if found responsible for some or all of the alleged policy violations, for academic integrity related cases, or as deemed appropriate by the SSAO or designee.
+SCBs provides the opportunity for a student to have their case heard before a panel of students, faculty, and staff.
 The hearing will determine both responsibility and sanctions, if deemed necessary.